Patient and Public Topic Suggestions

 Led by: Dr. Craig Mitton, School of Population and Public Health, University of British Columbia

-Effectiveness of Available COVID-19 Vaccines for Children and Adolescents, Including Variants of Concern: A Living Review In progress
+What is the Effectiveness of Available COVID-19 Vaccines for Children and Adolescents, including Variants of Concern?
+Completed

 View Findings